ruby/ruby/doc/hacking.md

 This document gives some helpful instructions which should make your experience as a Ruby core developer easier.

+## Setup

+### Make

+It's common to want to compile things as quickly as possible.
+Ensuring `make` has the right `--jobs` flag will ensure all processors are utilized when building software projects.
+To do this effectively, you can set `MAKEFLAGS` in your shell configuration/profile:

+	# On macOS with Fish shell:
+	export MAKEFLAGS="--jobs "(sysctl -n hw.ncpu)

+	# On macOS with Bash/ZSH shell:
+	export MAKEFLAGS="--jobs $(sysctl -n hw.ncpu)"

+	# On Linux with Fish shell:
+	export MAKEFLAGS="--jobs "(nproc)

+	# On Linux with Bash/ZSH shell:
+	export MAKEFLAGS="--jobs $(nproc)"

 ## Configure Ruby

 It's generally advisable to use a build directory.